dtran421/dtran421/README.md

 - 👋 Hi, I’m @dtran421
-  I’m currently a sophomore studying CS and finance at William & Mary.
+  I’m currently a junior studying CS and finance at William & Mary.
 I've taken classes on software development, data structures and algorithms, investments, accounting, financial management, and corporate valuation.
 Over the summer of 2020, I interned with a small startup called Whispearrings to help them develop an iOS app using Swift.
 The application integrated sound playback with a SQLite database to allow them to eventually interface with their product.